What is Hide Price?

 - Hide Prices for all categories.

-- Enable the Quote Button and disable the Add to Cart Button, Hide Price as well.
+- Enable the Quote Button and disable the Add to Cart Button, and Hide Price as well.

 - Showing the Quote Pop-Up Form for customers to fill in.